 Here are some of the most frequently asked questions about donor eggs as a method of fertility treatments.

 1. Can Using Frozen Donor Eggs Impact the Success of IVF?

 Although minor, frozen eggs have a lower chance of success than fresh donor eggs.
 Frozen eggs are cheaper and still have a good chance of success through IVF and should be considered a valid option.

-There are chances of down syndrome with any pregnancy, the chances are a bit higher as you get older, however, down syndrome is more likely in donor egg pregnancies after the age of 45 and gets far more likely after the age of 50.
+There are chances of Down Syndrome with any pregnancy.
+The chances are a bit higher as you get older.
+However, Down Syndrome is more likely in pregnancies after the age of 45, so donors even above 35 years of age are not considered.

-There are numerous methods of fertility treatments, donor eggs are the most cost-efficient and realistic methods of treatment, especially if there are fertility issues or you are above the age of 42.
-It is recommended that before you opt for any treatment that you consult your primary healthcare physician and that you understand all your options.
-After opting for a fertility treatment, ensure you go through all your tests and follow up appointments, in case you choose a donor egg, ensure that the candidates you choose for the donor eggs are screened for genetic markers to ensure a healthy pregnancy.
+There are numerous methods of fertility treatments.
+Donor eggs are the most cost-efficient and realistic methods of treatment, especially if you have fertility issues or are above the age of 42.
+It is recommended that before you opt for any treatment, you consult your primary healthcare physician and that you understand all your options.
+After opting for fertility treatment, ensure you go through all your tests and follow up appointments.
+In case you choose a donor egg, ensure that the candidates you choose for the donor eggs are screened for genetic markers to ensure a healthy pregnancy.
 During the period of the pregnancy, ensure you are in contact with your doctor and have routine check-ups.
-This helps the success-rate of the pregnancy stay high.
+This helps the success rate of the pregnancy stay high.

 Also Read: Gamete Intrafallopian Transfer